 There are thousands of AI applications developed in Lisp; popular names include-

-- American Express Authorizer’s Assistant that checks transactions (credit card)
+• American Express Authorizer’s Assistant that checks transactions (credit card)

-- METAL, a natural language translation system
+• METAL, a natural language translation system

-- Macsyma, the first large computer algebra system
+• Macsyma, the first large computer algebra system

-- ACL2, a theorem prover used by AMD
+• ACL2, a theorem prover used by AMD

 2. C++

 C++ is faster than other languages – its ability to communicate at the hardware level allows you to improve code execution time.
 It is extremely useful for artificial intelligence projects that are time-sensitive.
-It can be used for statistical AI approach like those found in neural networks.
+It can be used for statistical AI approaches like those found in neural networks.

 With faster execution time and OOP principles, C++ makes itself a good candidate for AI programs.
 In fact, a vast portion of machine learning and deep learning libraries are written in C/C++.
-It offers APIs for the same and wrapper for other programming languages.

-The language overrides the complexities of 3D games, optimizing resource management and facilitating multiplayer with networking.
 A real-world example is the science fiction game Doom 3, which uses C++ and the Unreal Engine, a suite of game development tools (written in C++).
 Microsoft Windows, Mac OS, Adobe Photoshop, Maya 3D software, CAD, and Mozilla Firefox are a few famous applications of C++.

 1. Python